mergermarket/cdflow2/README.md

 ### `config_image`

 The docker image used to create the config container - described in more detail below.
-This container image will be pulled each time you invoke `cdflow2` within your component, so it is a good idea to pin it enough to be confident you won't have compatibility surprises as your pipeline runs through its stages (i.e. through multiple invocations of `cdflow2`).
+This container image will be pulled each time you invoke `cdflow2` within your component, so it is a good idea to pin the version to be confident you won't have compatibility surprises as your pipeline runs through its stages (i.e. through multiple invocations of `cdflow2`).

 ### `release_image`